Mera-Gangapersaud/Creative-Collab/CONTRIBUTING.md

 Please commit changes to a separate branch in your fork so that we can work together making changes to it before it is ready to be merged.
-Name your branch something like `<username/issue-X>/feature`, where X equals the issue number that you are working on.
+Branch names should be named **issue-X**, where X is the issue number that you are working on.

 Once you are ready, you can create a Pull Request for it to be merged into the `master` branch in this repo.